Welcome, Prospective Students!

 Advanced Placement (AP) classes cannot be used to fulfill this requirement (but a score of 3 or higher on the AP test in the subject area can be used for this requirement).

-(Students taking GE courses outside of SF State should speak with advisors at their schools and refer to the assist website for course equivalents.) - Students must take at least one course in Statistics.
+3. Students must take at least one course in Statistics.
 The American Speech-Language Hearing Association requires the completion of a Statistics course in order to obtain the Certificate of Clinical Competence.
 Many schools expect applicants to have completed these courses to be considered for their graduate programs in the Speech, Language and Hearing Sciences.

 At SF State, the following courses will fulfill the Statistics requirement: MATH 124; PSY 171; or ISED 160.